Pen Y Fan Walk

 A kilometre or so later and you will have returned to the Cwm Gwdi car park – likely with some burning legs, but with a new appreciation for how wonderful the Brecon Beacons really are.

-Best Pen Y Fan walk map
+Pen Y Fan Route Map

 You’ll definitely need a map for this one.